vhsenna/dsa/leetcode/125/comments.md

 Iterate through the sentence using a loop until reaching the middle point.

 - If `p1` is equal to `p2`, increment `p1` and decrement `p2`.
-- If at any point `p1` is not equal to `p2`, exit the loop and return `False`.
+- If at any point `p1` is not equal to `p2`, exit the loop and return `false`.

 The loop will terminate once the pointers meet at the middle of the sentence.
-If the loop completes without finding any mismatches, return `True`.
+If the loop completes without finding any mismatches, return `true`.